 Around 20,000 to 30,000 baht ($600 to $900).
 Then food is the highest ongoing cost.

-What is the most common types of cricket feed?
+What are the most common types of cricket feed?

 It depends on the farmer.
 Mostly vegetables or chicken feed.
 We tell the farmers that it would be better with fruits and vegetables because it’s healthier for the crickets, but some farmers use commercial chicken feed because it’s faster and easier.